jcaraway-na/Nsight_ETL/README.md

 ## BACKGROUND

 > Client asked to bring all of their drilling data to once place.
 Then display this data in meaningful tables and charts for tracking well performance and cost performance.
 The following was built for them.
-This application tech stack includeds asp.net core webApi, Azure cloud base SQL, and a vanilla javascript frontend.
+This application tech stack includes asp.net core webApi, Azure cloud base SQL, and a vanilla javascript frontend.

 ### OBJECTIVE